 - Where will your incisions and subsequent scars be?
 You should discuss this with your surgeon.

 - Do you plan on breastfeeding in the future, after you have implants?
 This is an important question to answer and if you are planning on having children after a boob job, tell your surgeon so they can take every care to maximise your chances of still being able to breastfeed.

 About Dr Hanikeri

 It might seem that all breast implant options have risks and considerations, and in reality they do.
 Size?
 Shape?
 Under or over the muscle?
 Surface type?
 Fill?
 Discussing each and every option with an appropriately qualified and experienced surgeon such as Dr Mark Hanikeri will put you one step closer into getting the most awesome boobs for you.

-To read more about things you should consider when choosing your breast implants check out the blogs below.
 If you’d like to arrange a consult with Dr Mark Hanikeri you can phone his clinic on (08) 9380 0311.